BIGJRA/BIGJRA.github.io/rejuv.md

     -   Shadow Ball

-    -   King’s Shield
+    -   King's Shield

     -   Sacred Sword

 This is a tough battle that takes full advantage of both field effects in play here!
-On the first turn, you’ll notice that Chandelure’s and Corviknight’s abilities cause tanky Mega Corviknight to be targeted.
+On the first turn, you'll notice that Chandelure's and Corviknight's abilities cause tanky Mega Corviknight to be targeted.
 This means Chandelure will likely get off a Trick Room on the first turn which will last 8 turns on the field, greatly benefitting her slow team.
-When her Aurorus comes in, the field will return to Fairy Tale since the hail blocks out the weather, which as in the Melia fight makes Sirfetch’d, Samurott and Aegislash particularly deadly.
+When her Aurorus comes in, the field will return to Fairy Tale since the hail blocks out the weather, which as in the Melia fight makes Sirfetch'd, Samurott and Aegislash particularly deadly.

 That said, luckily there are no fairies this time, so Heat Wave + Sun can work well on most of the team.
 You can either anticipate the Trick